School of Nursing

 Subject Areas: Allied Health, Sociology, Health, Public Health, Nursing and Midwifery, Social Care

-Alison Doherty is a Postgraduate Research Intern in the Faculty of Health & Wellbeing.
+Alison Doherty is a Research Associate in the Faculty of Health & Wellbeing.

 Alison obtained her PhD in 2018 from the School of Nursing, University of Central Lancashire with funding from the National Institute for Health Research, Collaboration for Leadership in Applied Health Care Research, North West Coast (NIHR CLAHRC NWC).